 If I miss this event will there be other ride day events?

-We only host one ride day event per year.
-It is a full day event and we will do our best to make sure nobody gets turned away so try to stop by before/after if possible.
-If you can’t make it you can always stop by the track on a race day to catch some of the action; click here to see our schedule.
+Yes!
+We host a few ride days per year. click here to see our schedule.
+If you can’t make it you can always stop by the track on a race day to catch some of the action, spectators are always FREE!

 Some other information on Quarter Midget Racing: